HyperviewHQ/hyperview_docs/documentation/product/connectivity/topics/creating-new-connections.md

 ```

 :::{note}
 The ports populated in the Port Picker menu are populated based on the available ports on the asset in Hyperview.
-If you do not see expected available port in this menu, then you may need to configure the ports from the asset's Information > Network Ports page.
+If you do not see the expected available port(s) in this menu, then you may need to configure the ports from the asset's Information > Network Ports page.

 Multiple connections can also be created for the same port!
 :::